Ceiling

 When a contractor is handling the work, building a half wall is usually a manageable project—but it still requires coordination.

 Costs: Pricing depends on size, materials, and whether plumbing or electrical work is involved.
-A simple framed wall costs less, while tiled bathroom pony walls or custom millwork increase investment.
+A simple framed and drywalled pony wall typically runs $1,000–$3,000 installed.
+Tiled bathroom versions can reach $4,000–$8,000 depending on materials, and custom millwork or built-in seating pushes costs higher still.

 Timelines: Most pony walls can be completed in a few days once construction begins.
 Projects involving tile, waterproofing, or inspections may take slightly longer.